 Prior Learning Assessment Recognition

 Individual Learning Modules are one way that you can get a head start on your training.
 Having these modules documented by your facilitator and by a journeyman in your chosen trade, will make taking these modules more advantageous for PLA Recognition.
 Find a journeyman in the trade you desire to pursue and ask him to oversee your modules.
-These modules are available through Education Unlimited and generally cost just under $200 for each period's training package.
+These modules are available through Education Unlimited and generally cost approximately $250 for each period's training package.

 If you have a number years of experience in the trades there is an option to challenge the Red Seal Exam which would allow you to work anywhere in Canada.
 Information to prepare for the exam and to acquire information on the challenge process is available online at the Red Seal program website.

 See PDF document - Prior Learning Assessment Recognition (PLAR) Guide for more detail.

 Forms and References – You will find a list of forms and references that will facilitate your progress as you seek to become an apprentice and then a journeyman.
 There are also forms here for your employer.

 - PDF: Apprenticeship Entrance Study Guide